allegro/vaas/docs/documentation/gui.md

 VaaS GUI
 ========
 This article will demonstrate the features of VaaS GUI.
-The screenshots below come from [VaaS in Docker Compose](../quick-start/development.md).
+The screenshots below come from a locally deployed VaaS instance, as explained in [docker_compose.md](../quick-start/docker_compose.md).

 VaaS consists of several Django apps, three of which are available via a web browser: *Cluster*, *Manager*, and *Router*.